abhi0395/mycv/README.md

 [^3]: Next-generation All-sky Near-infrared Community surveY

-[^4]: an initiative to help poor students in suburban and rural areas of
+[^4]: An initiative to help students in suburban and rural areas of
     Bihar, India.